 Yunus was an excellent student, becoming one of the best students in the year at Chittagong Collegiate School, and later Chittagong College.
 He completed a BA degree in economics at Dhaka University in 1960, and his MA in 1961.

 After graduation, he taught economics at Chittagong College, and served as a research assistant under Nurul Islam.
 In 1965 he gained a Fulbright scholarship to study in the UN.
 Later in 1971, he gained a PhD in economics from the Vanderbilt University Graduate program in Economic development.
-He also worked as assistant professor of economics at Middle Tennessee State University.
+He also worked as an assistant professor of economics at Middle Tennessee State University.

 In 1970, he met Vera Forostenko a Russian immigrant to the US.
 They had one child, Monica Yunus, but Vera did not want to live in Bangladesh and the couple split.
 Yunus later married Afrozi Yunus, and they had one daughter Deena Afroz Yunus.

 Policies to reduce poverty

 In 1971, Bangladesh (East Pakistan) sought to gain independence from Pakistan.
 Yunus was an enthusiastic supporter of the independence movement and helped to run the Bangladesh Information Center in the US, which advocated Bangladesh independence.
 After the war, Yunus returned to Bangladesh where he became involved in researching policies to help in poverty reduction.
 He was appointed the head of the Economics department at Chittagong University.
 After the devastating famine of 1974, Yunus became more involved in developing programs to help poverty relief.
 He remembers how his knowledge of economic theory seemed inconsequential when faced with the reality of starving people in the capital.